fermyon/spin/docs/content/extending-and-embedding.md

 to generate "import" bindings based on the entry point — this generates code that allows us to easily invoke the entry point from application components that implement our new application model.
-- the new trigger has a field that contains a `Application<CoreComponent>` — in most cases, either `CoreComponent` will have to be updated with new trigger and component configuration (not the case for our simple application model), or an entirely new component can be defined and used in `Application<T>`.
+- the new trigger has a field that contains a `Application` — in most cases, either `CoreComponent` will have to be updated with new trigger and component configuration (not the case for our simple application model), or an entirely new component can be defined and used in `Application<T>`.